 8. Chronic Pain

-Low serotonin levels can be a reason for chronic body pain.
+Other signs of low serotonin include chronic body pain.
 As antidepressants are known to raise serotonin levels, those who are dealing with chronic pain are also recommended the same.

 9. Change In Circadian Rhythm